masak/strangelyconsistent-blog-posts/p2-is-the-point-in-the-polygon.markdown

 author: Carl Mäsak
 created: 2011-01-22T00:36:00+01:00
 ---
-*If you're just passing by and don't have any context as to what this blog post is all about, it's all about summarizing the [http://strangelyconsistent.org/blog/masaks-perl-6-coding-contest](Perl 6 coding contest).*
+*If you're just passing by and don't have any context as to what this blog post is all about, it's all about summarizing the [Perl 6 coding context](http://strangelyconsistent.org/blog/masaks-perl-6-coding-contest).*

 <div class='quote'><code>&lt;colomon&gt; "It should not matter whether the points in the polygon run clockwise or counterclockwise."
 Silly masak!</code></div>